 8-Piece Kitchen Utensil Travel Set, $28.99 from Amazon

 Designed for camping, but just as handy for other forms of travel.
 Swap in whatever tools you'll want or need for each trip.

 It may seem silly to pack multiple pieces of equipment, but it’ll be better than making do with inferior versions (and better than buying all new ones, although if you want to be generous you can always leave them behind for the next people).
 If you have the trunk space and you can no longer live without your Instant Pot, then don’t!
 If you’re hellbent on frozen margaritas and are at all worried there might not be a blender, bring yours!
 Or, recall the importance of being flexible and try the freeze-in-a-bag method for slushy drinks.

-Related Reading: 7 Ways to Churn Out Ice Cream Without an Ice Cream Maker
+Related Reading: 8 Ways to Make Ice Cream Without an Ice Cream Machine

 Buy from the Bulk Section

 This is good practice in general, but especially on vacation.
 If there is a bulk bin section at the store where you end up shopping, buy things like rice, nuts, and even spices from there, since you can measure out only as much as you’ll need during your stay, and it’ll usually be much cheaper than purchasing full-size bags and boxes.

 Pre-Measure Components if You Want to Bake

 This is the same idea as bringing small amounts of seasonings, but a bit more elaborate and precise.
 Since I sometimes like to make blondies, brownies, or bar cookies on the first morning of vacation and I never know if the pantry will be stocked with flour and baking soda, I pre-measure all the dry ingredients for a specific recipe and bring them along in baggies (everything that gets sifted together goes in one, with sugar in a separate bag if it’s supposed to be creamed with butter before the dry mixture is folded in).